-- NOTE: Contact Manitowoc Crane Care Lattice Team for questions regarding the software verification procedure. - 1.
-Verify on crane display the mast stop cylinder position information screen is not available. - 2.
+- NOTE: Contact the Manitowoc Crane Care Lattice Team for questions regarding the software verification procedure. - 1.
+Verify the mast stop cylinder position information screen is not available on crane display. - 2.
 Make sure the crane is not in MAX-ER mode and unplug P9 W64 connector from the MAX-ER limit switch cable receptacle (3a). - 3.
 Verify Fault #27 is active on the crane display. - 4.
 Reconnect P9 W64 connection to the MAX-ER limit switch.